Spite is an underrated product requirement

 - Weekdays only

-- Lookahead capped to next 5 working days
+- Lookahead capped to the next 5 working days

 The availability endpoint generates candidate slots first, then calls Google FreeBusy and removes overlaps.
-So the user only sees times that survive both my constraints and real calendar conflicts.
+So the user only sees times that survive both my rules and my actual calendar conflicts.

 Defensive booking flow